mbullen/etec5202016/user/pages/03.assignments/page.md

 #### Documentation Standards
 We expect you to use APA documentation standards in the work that you submit for evaluation.
 For more information APA standards, please read the following links:
-<a href="http://www.library.ubc.ca/pubs/apastyle.pdf">APA Style guidelines </a>(PDF)
+<a href="http://www.library.ubc.ca/pubs/apastyle.pdf">APA Style guidelines </a>(PDF)<br>
-<a href="http://www.library.ubc.ca/home/about/instruct/apastyle.html" target="_blank">APA Style guidelines (html)
+<a href="http://www.library.ubc.ca/home/about/instruct/apastyle.html" target="_blank">APA Style guidelines </a><br>
-</a><a href="http://www.apastyle.org/elecref.html" target="_blank">APA's Style guidelines for citing Electronic sources</a>
+<a href="http://www.apastyle.org/elecref.html" target="_blank">APA's Style guidelines for citing Electronic sources</a><br>
 #### Plagiarism
 Copying material without the author’s permission or without proper reference can lead to cancellation of a student's registration or expulsion from the program.
-For more information on UBC's policies on Plagiarism, please read the following:
+For more information on UBC's policies on Plagiarism, please read the following: <br>
 <a href="http://www.library.ubc.ca/home/plagiarism/" target="_blank">UBC Plagiarism Guidelines for Students</a>
 Plagiarism is a very serious disciplinary issue, and students will be given a zero grade for this course if found using someone else's work (including other students’ work) without proper acknowledgement.

 #### Use of Quotations
 Quotations should be used sparingly and only if they add value to the paper by making a point in a way that you could not do just as effectively by paraphrasing and citing.
 Please read the document, <a href="http://www.box.net/shared/l93djkxy48"><em>Quotations: How to Pick Fruit from the Knowledge Tree</em>.</a>